Risks for thyroid cancer

 Tall height

-People, especially children, who receive radiation therapy to the head and neck have a higher risk of developing thyroid cancer.
-When thyroid cancer develops, it usually occurs 20 to 40 years after the radiation exposure.
-The risk of developing thyroid cancer after radiation therapy depends on the type of radiation used and the dose.
-The benefit of treating a cancer usually outweighs the risk of developing thyroid cancer later in life.
+If you’ve had radiation therapy to the head or neck, you have a higher risk of developing thyroid cancer many years later.
+The risk is even higher if you were a child at the time of exposure.
+The benefit of treating a cancer using radiation therapy usually outweighs the risk of developing thyroid cancer later in life.

-People who received low-dose radiation as children to treat non-cancerous conditions like fungal infections of the scalp, acne or enlarged tonsils have an increased risk of developing thyroid cancer.
+In the past, radiation therapy was used to treat health problems such as fungal infections of the scalp, acne or enlarged tonsils in children.
+Radiation therapy is not used in this way today.
+Children who received radiation therapy to treat these conditions have an increased risk of developing thyroid cancer.

-People who are exposed to ionizing radiation from nuclear accidents or weapons have a greater risk of developing thyroid cancer, especially if they were children when they were exposed to the radiation.
+Being exposed to ionizing radiation from nuclear accidents or weapons increases the risk of developing thyroid cancer.
+The risk is higher in children who are exposed to the radiation.

 Family history of thyroid cancer